LB-DA/DSR---Deep-Learning-in-viticulture/README.md

-# A Design Science Study on Deep Learning Systems in Viticulture
+# A DSR-Study on Deep Learning Systems in Viticulture